AndersDeath/diary2/000-current.md

 # 17 December - Saturday - Yerevan - 79 day of immigration

 Ksusha has been flew to Russia today.
 It's the fisrt time in our lives when we will deparated for a week.
+Honestly I feel bad because of it.